ipetkov/crane/docs/API.md

 `overrideToolchain :: (set -> drv) -> set`

-A method which returns a set of environment variables to configure the Rust toolchain for cross compilation.
+A method which returns a set of derivation arguments to configure the Rust toolchain for cross compilation.
 This configures both the target and host toolchains, setting environment variables both for `cargo` as well as for the `cc` crate.
 If the given `pkgs` instance is not set up for cross compilation, an